shurman/EVMIndexService/README.md

 ```

 ## Need to be optimized
-1. Initialize DB instance for each goroutine
-2. API service loaded to much not needed data
+1. API service loaded to much not needed data
-3. Run services as daemon
+1. Run services as daemon